10 Local Caribbean Dishes to Try on a Budget

 🍗 1.
 Jerk Chicken — Jamaica

 A smoky, spicy dish grilled over pimento wood and served with rice and peas.
-You’ll find it at roadside stalls for $5–$8.
+Roadside stalls and local cookshops are often among the more budget-friendly places to try it; check current menus for live pricing.

 Stay nearby: Hotels in Montego Bay